-- Ensuring that online safety is a running and interrelated theme throughout the school's policies and procedures, including in those related to the curriculum, teacher training and safeguarding. - Supporting the DSL and the deputy DSL by ensuring they have enough time and resources to carry out their responsibilities in relation to online safety. - Ensuring staff receive regular, up-to-date and appropriate online safety training and information as part of their induction and safeguarding training. - Ensuring online safety practices are audited and evaluated. - Organising engagement with parents to keep them up-to-date with current online safety issues and how the school is keeping pupils safe. - Working with the DSL and Governing Body to update this policy on an annual basis.
+- Ensuring that online safety is a running and interrelated theme throughout the school's policies and procedures, including in those related to the curriculum, teacher training and safeguarding. - Supporting the DSL and the deputy DSL by ensuring they have enough time and resources to carry out their responsibilities in relation to online safety. - Ensuring staff receive regular, up-to-date and appropriate online safety training and information as part of their induction and safeguarding training. - Ensuring online safety practices are audited and evaluated. - Organising engagement with parents to keep them up-to-date with current online safety issues and how the school is keeping pupils safe. - Working with the DSL and ICT technicians to conduct half-termly light-touch reviews of this policy. - Working with the DSL and governing body to update this policy on an annual basis.